Thaco: We are NOT jumping off this roof to our deaths! (long pause) Thaco: We're jumping off THAT roof to our deaths. It's got a tree.

 Minmax's oblivion sword is only able to exist because his mind can't fathom the concept of oblivion.
 In fact, Kin theorizes that his ignorance might make the weapon more powerful; his sword treats "nothingness" as a power source (somehow), so the more it is "nothing" the more powerful it becomes.
 To this end, the less concept its wielder has of what it is and how it works the stronger it gets.
 Minmax, naturally, and without realizing the implications, immediately names the sword "Oblivious".

-Seemingly a deconstruction of the trope.
-The Goblins and such are portrayed as creatures who are just trying to survive in a world where they are seen as mere XP Fodder.
+Although it's never said out loud, it's clearly a deconstruction of the trope.
+The Goblins (who are usually considered Always Chaotic Evil in RPG settings) and such are portrayed as creatures who are just trying to survive in a world where they are seen as mere XP Fodder.

-It's also justified in the case of the Elite Guard: In one scene Thaco compares the Elite Guards' motivations to those of the standard city guard, and for the rest of the comic, it's okay to assume that the Elite Guards are Always Lawful Evil.
+It's also justified in the case of the Elite Guard: a cadre of people who've signed up specifically because they're more brutal and sadistic than the regular city guard.
+In one scene Thaco compares the Elite Guards' motivations to those of the standard city guard, and for the rest of the comic, it's presumably okay to assume that the Elite Guards are Always Lawful Evil.
 Ears the Paladin confirms this with his Detect Evil ability.

 Saves-a-Fox: Okay, now try a skin coloured one.
 Grem: You mean a white one?
 K'seliss: She means a green one.
 Saves-a-Fox: I mean an orange one!